 Hart is not only one of the most gifted singers on earth, she’s also a multi-instrumentalist who can play piano, guitar, cello, bass guitar, and percussion.

 Shemekia Copeland has been singing the blues since she was 10 years old.

 As the daughter of Texas blues guitarist Johnny Copeland, she was bottle-fed the blues, and was encouraged to pursue a full time career in the music industry at 16 years old.

-Throughout her 20 year career the sassy singer has been nominated for two Grammys, won a Blues Music Award, and in 2011 was hailed as the new “Queen of the Blues” by Koko Taylor’s daughter.
+Throughout her nearly 25-year career the sassy singer has been nominated for two Grammys, won a Blues Music Award, and in 2011 was hailed as the new “Queen of the Blues” by Koko Taylor’s daughter.

 11. Samantha Fish

 Chances are that if you’re a blues fan, you’ll have heard Samantha Fish’s name repeatedly in recent years.
-Since picking up the guitar at age 15, the 20-something musician has done wonders for contemporary Blues.
+Since picking up the guitar at age 15, the musician has done wonders for contemporary blues.

-Fish is not only a gifted guitarist but a singer/songwriter.
-She has played countless festivals across the world alongside blues legends, topped the blues charts with three of her albums, and won a Blues Music Award.
+Fish is not only a gifted guitarist, but a singer-songwriter who has played countless festivals across the world alongside blues legends, topped the blues charts with three of her albums, and won a Blues Music Award.

-The Ruf Records artist works tirelessly to keep the blues alive.
-Her ever-changing, genre-bending repertoire graces us with blues rock, Mississippi Hill Country blues, jazz, soul, and rock ‘n roll.
+Working tirelessly to keep the blues alive, her ever-changing, genre-bending repertoire graces us with blues rock, Mississippi Hill Country blues, jazz, soul, and rock ‘n roll.